vishnu2709/Scruggs/docs/source/about.rst

 About
 =====

-Scruggs contains 16 CPU nodes, each consisting of a dual socket Intel Xeon Gold CPUs with 48 cores.
-It also contains 2 GPU nodes, each with an 24-core AMD EPYC 7352 processor and 4 NVIDIA A30 GPUs, each with 24 GB virtual memory.
+Scruggs contains 16 CPU nodes, each consisting of a dual socket Intel Xeon Gold CPU with 48 cores.
+It also contains 2 GPU nodes, each with a 24-core AMD EPYC 7352 processor and 4 NVIDIA A30 GPUs, each with 24 GB virtual memory.

 How to login
 ----------------